UtkarshKayasth/Digital-Library/README.md

 - **Exit the System**: Close the application.

 ## Setup and Run Instructions

 ### Prerequisites
-- Java 14 or higher installed on your system.
+- Java 14 or higher is installed on your system.
 - Maven 3.6 or higher installed.

 ### Steps to Run the Application